 In the last presentation, Dr. Ismail Selim spoke about "Public Policy and Delay Interests According to the Egyptian Arbitration Law".
-Dr. Selim explained the trends of Egyptian courts in supervising the interest Journal of Arab Arbitration - Volume 23 - December 2014 rates decided by arbitral awards through an analysis of many decisions rendered by the Cairo Court of Appeal and the Egyptian Court of Cassation.
+Dr. Selim explained the trends of Egyptian courts in

+Sharm El Sheikh V: The Role of State Court in International Arbitration Report supervising the interest rates decided by arbitral awards through an analysis of many decisions rendered by the Cairo Court of Appeal and the Egyptian Court of Cassation.
 The majority of these decisions set aside awards in parts where the interest rates exceeded the maximum rate provided for in the Egyptian Civil Code or in the Egyptian Commercial Code depending on the nature of interest (delay interest or compensatory interests).
 In conclusion, he suggested amending articles 226 and 227 of the Egyptian Civil Code in force since 15 October 1949.